This tutorial covers:

 Defining the REST API service

-Next, define an API Gateway REST API service providing a name and description to it.
+Define an API Gateway REST API service, providing a name and description for it.
 You will use this RestApi

 service to add resources to it.